jorgenschaefer/elpy/docs/ide.rst

    Test Runners`.

    Note on Django runners: by default, elpy runs Django tests with :kbd:`django-admin.py`.
-You must set the environnement variable :envvar:`DJANGO_SETTINGS_MODULE` accordingly.
+You must set the environment variable :envvar:`DJANGO_SETTINGS_MODULE` accordingly.
 Alternatively, you can set **elpy-test-django-with-manage** to **t** in order to use your project's :kbd:`manage.py`.
-You then don't need to set the environnement variable, but change virtual envs (see `virtualenvwrapper.el`_).
+You then don't need to set the environment variable, but change virtual envs (see `virtualenvwrapper.el`_).

 This enables a good workflow.
 You write a test and use :kbd:`C-c C-t`